nro22/Blog/README.md

 Backrgound image for home page from Umut Bilut (ig: umitbu) via unsplash.com ToDo
--create a nav bar and link a funcitoning portfolio site as the home page -create a disclaimer popup for Post#01
--allow user the option to display desktop version on mobile --allow user to display posts by sequential/chronological order -automate or improve structure/format to allow for new posts to appear on home page (requires backend?)
+-create a nav bar and link a funcitoning portfolio site as the home page -set popup for Post#01 to appear immediately upon load (for disclaimer) -allow user the option to display desktop version on mobile --allow user to display posts by sequential/chronological order -automate or improve structure/format to allow for new posts to appear on home page (requires backend?)